-Solid state storage on solid state drives (SSD) is an emerging storage technology that promises lower rates of failure than other forms of storage media.
-However, just like any form of data storage, Solid State Drives still fail.
-Because the technology is so new, most data recovery firms have a lower success rate for recovering solid state drive data.
+Utilizing solid state drives (SSD) is an emerging storage technology that promises lower rates of failure than other forms of storage media.
+However, just like any form of data storage, these advanced drives still fail.
+Because the technology is so new, most data recovery firms have a lower success rate for recovering data from such devices.

-24 Hour Data specializes in Solid State Drive (SSD) data recovery, with a higher-than-industry average success rate for SSD data recovery.
-In fact, we are one of only a handful of professional data recovery firms that specialize in SSD data recovery.
-You don't want to trust your solid state drive data to anyone else.
+24 Hour Data specializes in working with SSDs, with a higher-than-industry average success rate.
+In fact, we are one of only a handful of professional firms that specialize in this type of retrieval.
+You don't want to trust your data to anyone else.

 Lost your solid state drive data?
 Call 24Hour Data Now!
 866.598.DATA